evanx/authbot/README.md

 ## Auto restart

-In a development environment on the cloud interacting with a test bot, it is useful to watch updated code and restart.
+In a development environment on the cloud interacting with a test bot, it is useful to watch `index.js` for changes and restart.

 See https://github.com/evanx/authbot/blob/master/docs/auto-restart.md